maxtaco/oneshallpass/README.md

-If you use the <a href="https://oneshallpass.com/pp.html">suggested passphrase generation tool</a>, and the default security setting, your password will require in expectation 2^(58+8-1) = 2^64 calls to HMAC-SHA512 to crack.
-That is, the passphrase generator gives 58 bits of entropy, 1SP's use of PBKDF-2 consumes 2^(7+1) calls to HMAC-SHA512 to turn a passphrase into a secret key, but on average, a cracker only needs to exhaust half of the search space to find your passphase (hence the 2^(-1) factor).
+If you use the <a href="https://oneshallpass.com/pp.html">suggested passphrase generation tool</a>, and the default security setting, your password will require in expectation 2^(58+8-1) = 2^65 calls to HMAC-SHA512 to crack.
+That is, the passphrase generator gives 58 bits of entropy, 1SP's use of PBKDF-2 consumes 2^(7+1) calls to HMAC-SHA512 to turn a passphrase into a derived key, but on average, a cracker only needs to exhaust half of the search space to find your passphase (hence the 2^(-1) factor).
 The obvious way to compute HMAC-SHA512 requires